 Varsity students march during competitions.
 JV students attend all competitions to support their fellow band members and to watch other school’s marching shows.
 This is a great opportunity for the JV team to learn about marching and see what other schools are doing.
 Junior varsity students are often needed to help with sideline crew, pit crew, and to perform with props and electronic equipment.
 Even though junior varsity students may not perform on the field during competitions, all students perform during the half time shows at football games and in the stands.

-Summer Band camp starts the first week of August.
+Summer Band Camp typically starts the first week of August.
 Attendance is mandatory.
-Some sections (color guard, drum line, front line percussion) also hold weeklong camps in mid July.
+Some sections (color guard, drum line, front line percussion) also hold weeklong camps in mid-July.
 Some sections may also hold sectionals throughout the summer to get a jump on the show music.

 Camp schedules may vary from day to day, but count on them being day long, with a break for lunch.
 Students are encouraged to stay on campus and bring a lunch from home but they are allowed leave campus to eat.
 Students are asked to dress for the weather (HOT!
 It is Texas after all) and wear comfortable tennis shoes.
 A hat and sunglasses are suggested.
 Sunscreen is a VERY good idea.
 Students are required to bring a FULL water jug to practice each day.
 Brief water breaks are held often.
 If the weather becomes too hot, students head indoors for sectionals or to work on music performance.

-One of the shirts is the Show Shirt.
-That shirt is worn under the band uniform.
+One of the shirts is the show shirt which is worn worn under the band uniform.